decentralised-dataexchange/docs/consent-handling-in-ssi-agents.md

 # Introduction

 This document introduces consent handling during an active data exchange using data wallets.
-In this paper, we have assumed the use of Hyperledger Indy as the  DLT and Hyperledger aries cloud and mobile agents as part of this **Decentralised DataExchange project**.
+In this paper, we have assumed the use of Hyperledger Indy as the DLT and Hyperledger-aries cloud and mobile agents as part of this **Decentralised DataExchange project**.

+This document is written to align with legal views with the use of consents and agreement during a data exchange scenario.

-With the use of this distribution and connecting to a data operator service providing consented data exchange, the target is to convert any application to a **Trusted Digital Agent (TDA)**.
+The target of this work is to build a software distribution connecting a data operator service providing consented data exchange, the target is to convert any application to a **Trusted Digital Agent (TDA)**.

 # Active and passive data sharing
 Active data exchange here means an individual is involved in the process during transfer of data, for example via use of data wallets.